Title

 Executive Order No. 200 amends Article 2 of the Civil Code in the Philippines, making changes to the existing laws and regulations, including the provision that laws will be effective after fifteen days of their publication, addressing the problems associated with relying solely on the Official Gazette for law publication, repealing or modifying inconsistent laws, and taking immediate effect after publication in the Official Gazette.

-Newspapers of general circulation are considered better because they are more easily available, have a wider readership, and are published regularly, thus better communicating laws to the people.
+Because newspapers of general circulation are more easily available, have wider readership, and come out regularly, thereby better communicating laws to the public.

 Analyze Cases Smarter, Faster